-- Structure of organization and staffing patterns of paid staff and volunteers and its potential impact on achievement of proposed objectives. - Experience of applicant agency, particularly in providing the proposed services. - Experience of applicant agency in serving older persons, particularly the target population. - Qualifications of personnel to achieve proposed objectives and access the target population. - Adequacy of training plan for staff and volunteers. - Adequacy of applicant's facility to accomplish the proposed program. - Adequacy of agency's system of record keeping and data collection for evaluation purposes. - Capability of agency plan to obtain additional funding support from private and other public sources. - Adequacy of agency plan to self-evaluate and monitor proposed objectives. - Status as a minority organization, or organizations serving the target population of highest social and physical need.
+- Structure of organization and staffing patterns of paid staff and volunteers and its potential impact on achievement of proposed objectives. - Experience of applicant agency, particularly in providing the proposed services. - Experience of applicant agency in serving older persons, particularly the target population. - Qualifications of personnel to achieve proposed objectives and access the target population. - Adequacy of training plan for staff and volunteers. - Adequacy of applicant's facility to accomplish the proposed program. - Adequacy of agency's system of record keeping and data collection for evaluation purposes. - Status as a minority organization, or organizations serving the target population of highest social and physical need.